explodinghat/portfolio/Rasbian-Headless/setup.md

 - sudo apt install git

 #python3 as default
-- Open your .bashrc file nano ~/.bashrc.
+- Open .bashrc file 'nano ~/.bashrc'.
 Type alias python=python3 on to a new line at the top
-- type source ~/.bashrc
+- type 'source ~/.bashrc'